joycedengg/MenstrualProductLocator/README.md

     * Google Maps SKD

 Your app uses at least one gesture (e.g. double tap to like, e.g. pinch to scale)
-    * Pinch to scale map
+    * Swiping between fragments

 Your app uses at least one animation (e.g. fade in/out, e.g. animating a view growing and shrinking)
-    * MotionLayout
+    * Fragments sliding in

 Your app incorporates at least external library to add visual polish
     * MotionLayout

 Your app provides opportunities for you to overcome difficult/ambiguous technical problems
+    *

 -------------